Anahisv23/Anahisv23/README.md

 <h1>Hello there, I'm Anna Valenzuela</h1>
-<h3>A passionate Software Engineer from California 🌞</h3>
+<h3>A QA Engineer/Software Engineer from California 🌞</h3>

-- 🔭 I’m currently working at Cosm as a QA Engineer Intern
+- 🔭 I’m currently working at Cosm as a Senior QA Engineer Intern

 - 👨‍💻 All of my projects are available at [https://anahis-valenzuela-portfolio.onrender.com/](https://anahis-valenzuela-portfolio.onrender.com/)